OK, Google: When's the Super Bowl?

-If you're not sure when the Super Bowl is, you've got good company.
+If you're not sure when the Super Bowl is, you're in good company.

 In the US this past week, the top-searched question on the big game has been "When is the Super Bowl?" according to Google Trends.
 This is followed by questions about where the Super Bowl will take place and which teams are playing.
 (If you're still not sure, the New England Patriots and the Los Angeles Rams will face off on Feb.
-3 at Mercedes-Benz Stadium in Atlanta.)
+3 at Mercedes-Benz Stadium in Atlanta.
+Kickoff is 6:30 p.m.
+Eastern.)

 People also have a tendency to search for "Superb Owl" rather than Super Bowl, according to Google Trends.